Nearshore Software Development in Mexico 2023 - Alcor BPO

 Vibrant Business Environment

-But it’s not only foreign companies that function in Mexico.
+Finally, it’s not only foreign companies that choose to operate and nearshore software outsourcing in Mexico.
 Multiple governmental grant programs like 500 Startups LATAM and Fondo Nacional Emprendedor encourage local tech entrepreneurs to do business.
-Currently there are about 450 startups and 6 unicorns (Kavak, Bitso, Clip, Konfio, Merama, Clara), the majority of which are concentrated in Mexico City.
+Currently, there are about 450 startups and 6 unicorns (Kavak, Bitso, Clip, Konfio, Merama, Clara), most of which are concentrated in Mexico City.

 hiring devs in Mexico - Alcor BPO